projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/010_Default_Level/010_Defining_the_Language_Structure.md

 value for the name, the name of the instance is used.
 In this manner, you can define simple enumerations.

 Limited concepts may extend one other concept, and implement multiple interfaces.

+TODO: remove quotes around prop names in the following example

 ```ts
 // tutorial-language/defs/LanguageDefinition.ast#L34-L46